 This is what helps me, what tips I have received and the advice I have collected from specialists (hematologists) over the years:

 I now pay attention to my diet that is completely whole food plant-based, with a variety of fresh food, I avoid coffee and alcohol and listen to what my body needs.
 I also make sure that I don’t stress too much or too long.
 This also applies to my diet … When I eat a vegan cake, I make sure to enjoy it and I don’t feel guilty about it.
-I also don’t notice that my body is suddenly much more tired.
+I also noticed that if I make an unhealthy choice once in a while, my body isn’t suddenly much more tired.
 It’s about the overall picture and not about the treat every now and then.

 Juices rich in red beets and spinach give me a lot of energy.
 But also here the same applies: an occasional juice makes no difference, but a routine does.